Our Staff

 Educator

-Shelby Bazan is a native Burqueña and has a great passion for the city, land, and culture.
-Shelby has a degree in Ecology, Evolution, and Organismal Biology from the University of New Mexico.
+Shelby Bazan is a born and raised Burqueña and has a great passion for the city, land, and culture.
+Shelby has a bachelors degree in Biology from the University of New Mexico in 2018.
 After her first encounter with BEMP in high school, she is happy to be back working as an educator.
 In her spare time, she loves crafting, hiking, birding, herping (looking for reptiles/amphibians), and listening to music.